mikejmcguirk/Neovim-Win10-Lazy/README.md

     - Create a Javascript project where the .eslintrc file is configured to error on single-quoted strings

     - Write a snippet of Javascript code with double quoted strings.
-The ESLint LSP should product a diagnostic error due to the double-quoted strings
+The ESLint LSP should produce a diagnostic error due to the double-quoted strings

     - Write the file, you should see the strings be changed to single-quoted due to EslintFixAll being run.
 But, because prettier is configured for double-quoted strings by default, the automated ALEFix command should then change the strings back to double-quoted